rust-lang/cargo/src/doc/src/reference/config.md

 [net]
-retry = 2 # number of times a network call will automatically retried git-fetch-with-cli = false  # if `true` we'll use `git`-the-CLI to fetch git repos
+retry = 2 # number of times a network call will automatically retried git-fetch-with-cli = false  # if `true` we'll use `git`-the-CLI to fetch git repos offline = false # do not access the network, but otherwise try to proceed if possible

 # Alias cargo commands.
 The first 4 aliases are built in.
 If your
 # command requires grouped whitespace use the list format.